 1989 - Formation of the Scottish Division of the Society under the chairmanship of Sir Maxwell Harper Gow.

 1990 - HM The Queen honoured the Society with her presence at a reception at St James's Palace.

 1992 - HRH The Duchess of Gloucester honoured the Society with her presence at the Annual Service of Dedication and the reception which followed at The Butchers' Hall.

 1993 - HRH The Duchess of Kent honoured the Society with her presence at the Annual Service of Dedication.

-1994 - HRH The Princess Royal honoured the Society at an annual Dinner at The Savoy.
+1994 - Her Royal Highness The Princess Royal honoured the Society at an annual dinner at The Savoy.

 1999 - The Banner of the Imperial Society was consecrated by the Prelate, and subsequently hung in the Knights' Chapel.

 2000 - A new cross and candlesticks were consecrated by the Prelate and placed on the altar in the Knights' Chapel in the presence of HRH Princess Alexandra GCVO who was accompanied by the Hon Sir Angus Ogilvy KCVO.

 Her Majesty The Queen signing the Register of Knighthood after the Annual Knights' Service in 1996.

 2002 - The Knight Principal, the Registrar, and the Treasurer of the Imperial Society joined the knights of the Statutory Orders in procession at the Golden Jubilee Service of Her Majesty The Queen in St Paul's Cathedral.
 New Jubilee Mantles were designed for this occasion and then taken into use for the Council.